The best Proverbs verses contain practical insights and guidelines to apply divine wisdom and lessons to daily life.

 “Pride goes before destruction, a haughty spirit before a fall.”

-Pride is not entirely a bad thing because it helps us live in dignity and decency.
-It enables us to maintain our self-respect.
-But, as Proverbs 16:18 tells us, too much of it will cause so many problems for us and our relationships.
+Pride is not entirely bad because it helps us live in dignity and decency and enables us to maintain our self-respect.

 Proverbs 8:13